-Benedict Cosgrove has worked as a writer and editor, online and off, since the mid-1990s.
-He helped launch the award-winning photography website, LIFE.com, and was managing editor for both Wired's groundbreaking political site, The Netizen, and the early, influential e-zine, Feed.
-He has contributed to the New York Times, the Washington Post, the Independent (London), Smithsonianmag.com, Columbia Journalism Review, Salon, the Daily Beast, and CNN.com.
-He is the author of a biography of a remarkable Long Islander named Jim Miller, Nothing Bad Ever Happens, and the editor of two well-received anthologies: Covering the Bases (great newspaper coverage of baseball) and Gluttony.
+Benedict Cosgrove has been a writer and editor, online and off, since the early 1990s.
+He helped launch websites like Wired’s Netizen and the National Magazine Award–winning LIFE.com; was managing editor for the pioneering online magazine, FEED; and has written for The New York Times, Washington Post, Columbia Journalism Review, The Globe and Mail (Toronto), and many others.
+His biography of an American original named Jim Miller, Nothing Bad Ever Happens (Small Batch Books), was published in 2017.
+He is also the editor of two anthologies, Covering the Bases and Gluttony, both from Chronicle Books.
 He lives in Brooklyn, New York.

 BLARB BLOG POSTS